sematext/docs/docs/alerts/alert-notifications.md

 title: Alerts Notifications
-description: Configuring notirications for Alerts
+description: Configuring notifications for Alerts

 The primary purpose of alert rules is to send notifications when triggered.
 This is the job of Notification Hooks.